-The contemporary painter Eduard Angeli was born in 1949 in Vienna.
+The contemporary artist Eduard Angeli was born in 1949 in Vienna.
 As a part of the class of Robin Christian Andersen, he studied painting and art education at the Academy of Fine Arts in Vienna from 1960 to 1965.
-After completing his studies, Angeli moved to Istanbul in 1967, where he worked as a guest professor for painting at the State Academy of Fine Arts until 1971.
+After completing his studies, Angeli moved to Istanbul in 1967, where he worked as a visiting professor for painting at the State Academy of Fine Arts until 1971.
 Angeli lives and works in Vienna and Venice.